 Just like you are likely to take your daily dietary supplements to make sure you are getting all the nutrients you need, it is wise to provide your backyard flock with daily supplements too.
 All living beings need certain levels of vitamins and minerals to help them build strong bones, healthy, shiny feathers, produce eggs with hard shells and yellow yolks and overall health.

 One way to help your chickens achieve their health goals is with Backyard Boost® Daily Essentials.
-This pelleted, natural protein supplement for poultry is fully fortified with the precision prebiotic Amaferm®, vitamins, minerals and organic trace minerals to maximize growth and egg production and support overall flock health.
-Amaferm is a natural prebiotic designed to enhance digestibility and absorption of nutrients to help maximize egg production and quality.
+This is a pelleted protein supplement for poultry designed to maximize digestibility and egg production.
+It contains AO-Biotics® Amaferm®, a prebiotic research-proven to enhance digestibility.
 In addition, Backyard Boost Daily Essentials contains additional protein to support growth, feather quality and egg production.
-It also has calcium and other nutrients for natural improvement of eggshell and yolk quality.

 Since Backyard Boost is all-natural it won’t interfere with your chickens’ feed and will enhance the nutritional value of feed they are already consuming.
 It is a pellet that can be top-dressed in with the feed they are already eating or be scattered on the ground for the chickens to peck at.

 Keep your backyard birds healthy.
 Keep them growing.
 Keep your entire flock flourishing from fluffy little chicks to the protein producing chickens they are meant to be.
 All with boosted eco-friendly nutrition.